machalvan/small/README.md

 "." is for an ascii print of the number.

 ##License
-small is licensed under the GPLv3 because I want stallman to accept my cries for help.
+small is licensed under the GPLv3 mainly because I want stallman to accept my cries for help.

 ![Image Alt](http://getgle.ga/drive/threads/fileUploads/86.jpg)